Languages of Scotland: Pictish language

-The Pictish language is generally understood to be an Insular Celtic language.
+The Pictish language is an Insular Celtic language.
 At its height, it may have been spoken from Shetland down to Fife, but it was pushed back as Scots and Anglo-Saxons invaded Northern Britain, each with their own language.
 Pritennic may have been a precursor of Pictish.

 Germanic languages

-Two West Germanic languages in the Anglic group are spoken in Scotland today; Scots, and Scottish English, a dialect of the English language.
+Two West Germanic languages in the Anglic group are spoken in Scotland today: Scots, and Scottish English, a dialect of the English language.
 The Norn language, a North Germanic language, is now extinct.

-The Northumbrian dialect of the Old English language was spoken in the Anglian Kingdom of Northumbria from the Humber estuary to the Firth of Forth.
+The Northumbrian Old English dialect of the Old English was spoken in the Anglian Kingdom of Northumbria from the Humber estuary to the Firth of Forth.
 The Viking invasions of the 9th century forced the dialect to split in two and in the north it began to evolve into Scots.

 Scots language

-Scots has its origins in the variety of Early northern Middle English spoken in southeastern Scotland, also known as Early Scots.
+Scots has its origins in the variety of early northern Middle English spoken in southeastern Scotland, also known as Early Scots.
 That began to diverge from the Northumbrian variety due to 12th and 13th century immigration of Scandinavian-influenced Middle English-speakers from the North and Midlands of England.
 Later influences on the development of Scots were from Romance languages via ecclesiastical and legal Latin, Norman and later Parisian French due to the Auld Alliance; as well as Dutch and Middle Low German influences due to trade and immigration from the Low Countries.
 Scots also includes loan words resulting from contact with Scottish Gaelic.
-Early medieval legal documents include a body of Gaelic legal and administrative loanwords.
-Contemporary Gaelic loanwords are mainly for geographical and cultural features, such as ceilidh, loch and clan, and also occur in colloquialisms such as gob and jilt.
+Early medieval legal documents include a body of Middle Gaelic legal and administrative loanwords.
+Contemporary Scottish Gaelic loanwords are mainly for geographical and cultural features, such as ceilidh, loch and clan, and also occur in colloquialisms such as gob and jilt.

 From the 13th century Early Scots spread further into Scotland via the burghs, early urban institutions which were first established by King David I. The growth in prestige of Early Scots in the 14th century, and the complementary decline of French in Scotland, made Scots the prestige language of most of eastern Scotland.
 By the 16th century Middle Scots had established orthographic and literary norms largely independent of those developing in England.
-Modern Scots is used to describe the language after 1700, when southern Modern English was generally adopted as the literary language.
+"Modern Scots" is used to describe the language after 1700, when southern Modern English was generally adopted as the literary language.